WorkloadAutomation/ibm-workload-automation-chart/helm_charts/ibm-workload-automation-prod/charts/wa-aida-prod/readme.md

 `{{ .Release.Name }}-{{ .Chart.Name }}` if `serviceAccount.create` is true, otherwise an existing  `global.serviceAccountName` will be used.
 **Ingress or Load Balancer or Route**
 Depends on the type of network enablement that is configured.
 See [ Network enablement](#network-enablement).
+**Secrets**
+The following secrets are defined and contain some default passwords that can be changed.
+See [Modify the Secret files](#modify-the-secret-files) :
+    - redis-pwd-secret
+    - email-pwd-secret
 ##  Supported Platforms
 -   ![Amazon EKS](images/tagawseks.png "Amazon EKS") Amazon Elastic Kubernetes Service (EKS) on amd64: 64-bit Intel/AMD x86
 -   ![Microsoft Azure](images/tagmsa.png "Microsoft Azure") Azure Kubernetes Service (AKS) on amd64: 64-bit Intel/AMD x86